Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

   <img width="460" height="350" src="./pictures/FinalScreenshot.png">
 </p>

+The full video of the vehicle executing the track is available in the [video](./video) folder.

 One of the interesting to evaluate is the effect of the total number of particles, as mentioned in the [Initialization](./Kidnapped_Vehicle_writeup.md#initialization) section.

 The reults above are achieved with a number of particles = 1000, but that can be lowered while still providing satisfactory outcomes.
 For example, with 100 particles we have: